Carl Peterson: Chiefs on the field (1989–1998)

-Chiefs on field (1999-2008)
+Chiefs on the field (1999–2008)

-After 10 seasons as head coach, Marty Schottenheimer resigned following the 1998 season, the only one in a decade where the Chiefs did not finish with a winning record.
+After 10 seasons as head coach, Schottenheimer resigned following the 1998 season, the only one in a decade in which the Chiefs did not finish with a winning record.
 Peterson selected defensive coordinator Gunther Cunningham to be head coach, and over two seasons the Chiefs finished with a 16–16 record.
-In the early days of 2001, Peterson learned that his mentor and former boss Dick Vermeil was interested in returning to coaching.
-After winning the Super Bowl in the 1999 season with the St. Louis Rams, Vermeil had retired for a second time in his long coaching career.
-But the chance to work for Lamar Hunt and with Peterson convinced him to return to the league and he directed the team for five seasons (2001–05) and the team posted a 44–37 record, including a 13-3 division title year in 2003 that ended with a home loss in the AFC Divisional Playoffs to Indianapolis, 38–31.
-That game will forever be remembered as the afternoon neither team punted, as the offensives under Indy's Peyton Manning and KC's Trent Green dominated the action.
-It was offense that highlighted Vermeil's tenure with the Chiefs, as they were one of the highest producing attacks in the league, led by Green, tight end Gonzalez, RB Priest Holmes, WR Eddie Kennison and one of the top offensive lines in recent NFL history with LT Willie Roaf, LB Brian Waters, C Casey Wiegmann, RG Will Shields and RT John Tait/John Welbourn.
-In those five years, that group earned 11 combined trips to the Pro Bowl, and Roaf and Shields eventually joined the Pro Football Hall of Fame.
+In the early days of 2001, Peterson learned that his former boss Dick Vermeil was interested in returning to coaching.
+After winning the Super Bowl in the 1999 season with the St. Louis Rams, Vermeil had retired for a second time.
+But he decided to return to the league, and he directed the team for five seasons (2001–05) and the team posted a 44–37 record, including a 13-3 division title year in 2003 that ended with a home loss in the AFC Divisional Playoffs to Indianapolis, 38–31.

 When Vermeil retired for the third—and final—time as an NFL head coach, Peterson reached for a familiar name as his replacement: Herm Edwards.
 The pair had known each other since the days when UCLA assistant coach Peterson tried to recruit California high school player Edwards to become a Bruin.
-Later, Peterson signed Edwards as an undrafted free agent with the Eagles, where his long career helped lead him into coaching and scouting.
-He worked for the Chiefs as a scout for two years, and was then hired in 1993 as the team's secondary coach.
-Edwards tenure started strong when the Chiefs went 9–7 in the 2006 season, earning a spot in the playoffs where they lost in an AFC Wild Card Game to Indianapolis, 23–8.
+Later, Peterson signed Edwards as an undrafted free agent with the Eagles.
+He worked for the Chiefs as a scout for two years and was then hired in 1993 as the team's secondary coach.
+Edwards' tenure started strong when the Chiefs went 9–7 in the 2006 season, earning a spot in the playoffs where they lost in an AFC Wild Card Game to Indianapolis, 23–8.
 With the team's roster aging, Edwards began a building project, working with player personnel director Bill Kuharich to get more young talent on the field.
-That made for tough times on the scoreboard, as the team went 4-12 (2007) and 2-14 (2008) in the next two seasons.

-On December 15, 2008, Chiefs Chairman and Part-Owner Clark Hunt announced Peterson's resignation effective Jan.
-15, 2009.
+The team went 4-12 (2007) and 2-14 (2008) in the next two seasons, and on December 15, 2008, Chiefs Chairman and Part Owner Clark Hunt announced Peterson's resignation, effective January 15, 2009.